mmahbub/BioADAPT-MRC/README.md

 ## Evaluation

-To evaluate BioASQ answers, the system should be able to execute java codes, and please refer https://github.com/BioASQ/Evaluation-Measures, the BioASQ official evaluation tool, for details.
+To evaluate BioASQ answers, the system should be able to execute java codes, and please refer to [the BioASQ official evaluation tool](https://github.com/BioASQ/Evaluation-Measures), for details.

 Besides, we have utilized the transformation script released by [DMIS-LAB](https://github.com/dmis-lab/bioasq-biobert/tree/v1.0/biocodes)